Best of Central America

 - Hinweis zur Mindestteilnehmerzahl

-Reisen Sie in das Herz einiger der aufregendsten Länder Mittelamerikas.
-Entdecke den eindrucksvollen Nicaragua See, erleben Sie die Vulkanwelt von Costa Rica und genieße die landschaftlichen Schönheiten der üppigen Küsten in Honduras und Belize.
+Reise in das Herz einiger der aufregendsten Länder Mittelamerikas.
+Entdecke den eindrucksvollen Nicaragua See, erlebe die Vulkanwelt von Costa Rica und genieße die landschaftlichen Schönheiten der üppigen Küsten in Honduras und Belize.
 Diese spannende Abenteuerreise beginnt an den magischen Stränden von Yucatan in Mexiko und endet auf den mit Rumba erfüllten Straßen Panamas!
 Bei dieser Zentralamerika Rundreise wirst du einige zauberhafte Orte besuchen, deren Charme bislang ziemlich unbekannt ist!1.
 Tag: Playa del Carmen

 2.-3.
 Tag: Tulum